Biden Opposes Nippon Steel Takeover Of US Steel - UrduPoint

 US Steel is based in Pittsburgh in the key battleground state of Pennsylvania, which Biden won in the 2020 election and will fight Trump for again this year.

-"US Steel has been an iconic American steel company for more than a century, and it is vital for it to remain an American steel company that is domestically owned and operated."
+"US Steel has been an iconic American steel company for more than a century, and it needs to remain an American steel company that is domestically owned and operated."

 But Biden did not explicitly say he would block the deal, which has been under a Federal review of how it affects national security interests since it was announced in December.

+Japanese government spokesman Yoshimasa Hayashi said Friday that Tokyo was "aware of the (Biden) statement but declines to comment on an issue of an individual company's management."

+He added that the "Japan-US alliance is stronger than ever" and that the nations would continue to cooperate in many areas including the "maintenance and strengthening of free and open economic order based on rules."

-In a joint statement, Nippon Steel and US Steel said they believed the deal should go through, saying it reflected the "close alliance between Japan and the United States."
+In a joint statement, Nippon Steel and US Steel said their partnership reflects the "close alliance between Japan and the United States."

 "We welcome the administration's scrutiny of the transaction, as an objective and comprehensive review of this transaction will demonstrate that it strengthens US jobs, competition, and economic and national security," they said.